 Description of Setting

 The study took place at Vallivue High School in Vallivue School District #139, Caldwell, Idaho, which is the largest geographical district in the state.
-It is a mostly rural district with many students coming from ranch or farm families as well as a large migrant field-worker population.
+It is a predominantly a rural district with many students coming from ranch or farm families as well as a large migrant field-worker population.
 This group tends to be highly transient and students often move in and out of the district depending on the time of year.
-There are over 1,900 students at the high school in grades 9 – 12, over 40% qualify for free and reduced lunch, while 47% of students are classified as minorities.
-Spanish is spoken by many students and about 15% of our Hispanic students only speak Spanish at home.
+The high school serves over 1,900 students within grades 9-12 .
+Of this population, over 40% qualify for free and reduced lunch and 47% of students are classified as minorities.
+Spanish is spoken by many students and about 15% of the Hispanic students only speak Spanish at home.

-The study participants are mostly Freshmen students, with a few upperclassman that are repeating a Freshman level science course.
-105 of those students are enrolled in Honors Physical Science sections, while the other 83 are enrolled in general sections of Physical Science.
+The study participants are mostly freshmen students, with a few upperclassman that are repeating a Freshman level science course.
+Of those students, 105 are enrolled in honors physical science sections, while the other 83 are enrolled in general sections of Physical Science.
 Class sizes range from 22 to 37, with honors sections having more students per period than the general.
 In the three general sections, there are 25 students that receive special education services and 3 students that are enrolled in the English Language Learners program.
 All students in 6 different periods were involved in the study.

 Data Collection

 In order to implement data collection with student surveys and observations, the notebooks had to be set up first.
 During the first week of school students were required to obtain a notebook specifically for science.
 If they did not have one by the second week of school, they were provided one.
 All students had a specific notebook by the end of the second week when they were required to assemble their notebooks for the year.
-In each notebook, students wrote a table on contents on the first two pages, then glued in their syllabus and safety contract to the third and fourth page.
+In each notebook, students wrote a table of contents on the first two pages, then glued in their syllabus and safety contract to the third and fourth page.
 Labs and class activities started on the next page.
 Students also numbered all the pages in all of their notebooks.
 Students use the lab notebooks on a daily basis to record ideas, procedures, conclusions, and notes.

 In order to answer the question about the notebooks helping me to stay more organized, I kept a short journal detailing my thought process while using these.
 Every week or when I feel the need to record something, I wrote down a short note about what was effective or what was not regarding the lab notebooks.
 This served as something that I could use to reflect upon individual assignments and the role that the notebooks are playing in my classroom on a weekly basis.